 WordPress Push Notifications to Mobile

 Around 43% of all websites on the Internet use WordPress, half of which are hosted by WordPress servers.
 This means that if you have created or use a website through WordPress, you can install readily available plug-ins to take advantage of push notifications.
-WordPress push notifications are essentially web push notifications and carry the same functions.
 With the help of the plug-ins, WordPress websites can send push notifications to both Android and iOS devices for real-time communication.
 Here is a list of some plug-ins for consideration:

 You can additionally refer to WordPress’ own plug-in, called “Push Notifications for WordPress (Lite)“, which is completely free of charge contrary to third-party services.
 The benefits of WordPress’ native plug-in are the following: